wmgeolab/geoBoundaries/README.md

 :cd: - Contributed data to the project.\
 :blue_book: - Helped with documentation or other training materials.\
 :technologist: - Helped with QA/QC and accepting data into the repository.\
-:bug: - Flagged/Identified an issue in the database.
+:gear: - Flagged/Identified an issue in the database, or came up with a great idea.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->